pavistp/newsquizbot-1/README.md

 ## websites we reffered to do this bot:
 we went through some websites regarding the below mentioned uses.
-1. cprint to make the output colorfull
+1. We imported term-color and colorama for text color and cprint to make the output colorfull.
 2. For news we went through the news api http://newsapi.org/v2/top-headlines?country=country&category=business&apiKey=72d6e0915737435d805d05ff0cda7cc0
 3. Imported request package to use the api.
+4. we took questions from online quizes.